eshita19/JavaPerformance/README.md

   -_ -XX:CodeCacheExpansionSize_ - The amount by which the code cache should expand.
   - _-XX:-TieredCompilation_ - Turns off tiered compilation.
 JVM will select either Client or Server compiler to interpret the code, but not both.
   - _-XX:CICompilerCount=n_ - Set the number of parallel compiler threads.
+  - _jps_ - Returns the java process running in machine.

 ## Java memory model - Stack, Heap and Metaspace